Thor Halvorssen (human rights activist)

-Halvorssen is founder of the annual Oslo Freedom Forum, a human rights conference described by The Economist 2010 as "on its way to becoming a human-rights equivalent of the Davos economic forum".
-Halvorssen is president of the Human Rights Foundation, an organization that states their mission as to promote freedom against authoritarian regimes.

-Halvorssen bought the Norwegian news magazine Ny Tid in May 2010.
+Halvorssen is founder of the annual Oslo Freedom Forum and president of the Human Rights Foundation, an organization that states their mission is to promote freedom in authoritarian regimes.
+Halvorssen bought the Norwegian news magazine Ny Tid in 2010.

-Halvorssen's has appeared on television outlets such as Fox News Channel’s The O'Reilly Factor and Hannity & Colmes, MSNBC’s Hardball with Chris Matthews and CNN.
-Thor Halvorssen was a speaker at TEDx at the University of Pennsylvania in October 2010.
+Halvorssen has appeared on television outlets such as Fox News Channel, MSNBC, and CNN.
+He was a speaker at TEDx at the University of Pennsylvania in 2010.

 Background

 Halvorssen was born in Venezuela to Hilda Mendoza, a descendant and a relative, respectively, of Venezuela's first president Cristóbal Mendoza and liberator Simón Bolívar.
 His father is Thor Halvorssen Hellum, who served as a Venezuelan Ambassador for anti-Narcotic Affairs in the administration of Carlos Andrés Pérez and as special overseas investigator of a Venezuelan Senate Commission.
 His family was prosperous and on his father's side he is the grandson of Øystein Halvorssen, who served as Norway's honorary consul-general in Caracas and who "built a family dynasty as the Venezuelan representative for corporations including Dunlop, Alfa Laval and Ericsson."
-His cousin is Leopoldo Lopez. a Venezuelan politician, activist, and a political prisoner after called for peaceful protests in February 2014.
+His cousin is the Venezuelan politician Leopoldo Lopez.
+Halvorssen attended the University of Pennsylvania in Philadelphia, where he graduated Phi Beta Kappa and magna cum laude with concurrent undergraduate and graduate degrees in political science and history.